Career Planning Free from Guilt

 Joe’s Career Story

-My client, Joe, comes to mind.
-A few years ago, he stopped by my office during his lunch hour to talk about having a new resume done.
+My client comes to mind.
+He stopped by my office during his lunch hour to talk about having a new resume done.
 Joe had been with the same company for 15 years and had enjoyed it for all but the last year or so.
 That’s when a reorganization took place and he got a new manager.
 Joe didn’t like the guy, didn’t agree with how he was running the department, was very unhappy in his job, and was thinking about leaving to restart his career somewhere else.

 I can’t remember Joe’s industry but I do recall it was one that was very narrow; not a lot of different companies engaged in it.
 When Joe asked me where I thought he should look for a job, I suggested his employer’s competitors.
 “Oh, I couldn’t do that,” Joe said, “I’ve been with the company a long time and I’d feel guilty working for one of its competitors.”